j3saharan/PowerBi-movies-/README.md

 **Introduction**

-This repository contains the data, Power BI report, and business report for a movie recommendation system project.
+This repository contains the data, Power BI report, and business report for a movie rating project.
 It leverages three CSV files: movies.csv, ratings.csv, and users.csv.

 **Data**